-- the regulated market in which the instrument subject to measurement is traded and regularly listed; - the multilateral trading system (MTF) in which the instrument subject to measurement is traded or regularly listed; b) - listings and transactions performed on a regular basis, i.e. high-frequency transactions with a low bid/offer spread, by an authorised c) intermediary (hereinafter "contributor").
+- a) the regulated market in which the instrument subject to measurement is traded and regularly listed; - b) the multilateral trading system (MTF) in which the instrument subject to measurement is traded or regularly listed; - c) listings and transactions performed on a regular basis, i.e. high-frequency transactions with a low bid/offer spread, by an authorised intermediary (hereinafter "contributor").